 One of the keys to cooking the ultimate turkey is to not overcook it.
 Yet, the white and dark meat are two different types of meat and they often don’t both reach our target temperature at the same time.
 So how can we hope to cook the perfect turkey?

 Most articles on smoking a turkey don't address this issue, but here are some tips and tricks to help you overcome it:

 - Brining widens the window of perfection, so the meat is more forgiving, whether you are cooking the turkey whole or in parts.

-- To give the legs a head-start during the cook, you can take the bird out of the fridge one hour before cooking and put a bag of ice over the breast.
+- To give the legs a head-start during the cook, you can take the bird out of the fridge and let it sit with a bag of ice over the breast for 30-45 minutes.
 The thighs will start warming up a bit, and the breasts will stay cold.
 This sounds odd, but it works!

 In this recipe we've brined the meat, so we're aiming to get the whole thing done without overcooking any part of it.
 If part of the bird gets a bit higher than we wish, the brine will help keep the turkey juicy.

 How long does it take to smoke a turkey?
 Cooking at 325 degrees F, it will take around 10 minutes per pound.
 My 16-pound turkey took 2 hours and 45 minutes, almost exactly 10 minutes per pound.
 This time estimate should hold out for different size turkeys, but remember it could take longer, so try to keep the serving time a bit flexible.

 If you are cooking an unbrined turkey, add 1 or 2 minutes per pound to the cooking time.

 I used my instant-read Thermapen MK4 for checking the internal temperature of the meat.